 Lead-acid vehicle batteries are considered 12/24V because the 6/12 cells from which they are made are close to 2V each.
 That's just battery-chemistry: you can't arbitrarily change it to suit yourself!
 Though you could change the total number of cells used, but....
 While the alternators on cars/trucks could be designed to be any (reasonable) voltage, they work at around 13.8/27.6V, because they need to run slightly higher than the battery's discharge voltage to charge them.

-Likewise, 1.5V zink batteries (non-rechargeable AA, AAA, etc.) are around 1.5 volts due to their battery-chemistry.
+Likewise, 1.5V zinc batteries (non-rechargeable AA, AAA, etc.) are around 1.5 volts due to their battery-chemistry.
 Technologies such as this just won't normally have nice convenient oPV values, and they only generally get nice easy SI values from generous rounding of the real value, sometimes quite significantly: NiCad cells designed to substitute for zinc (A)AAs operate at 1.3V, but get away with being considered "1.5V" because most equipment is designed to still work with somewhat-depleted regular zinc cells anyway so don't care about a little bit (15%!) of under-voltage.

 As a final example, getting away from battery chemistry, 24V became a psudo-standard for industrial control for a number of sensible reasons: Higher voltages allow you to push more power down the same gauge (size) wire, at the expense of requiring thicker (though still cheaper than copper!) insulation; two standard 12-V car-batteries can give you a cheap, and easy-to-replace from stock-parts, portable/backup power source.
 There have been occasional pushes to change 'standard' DC voltages in various fields to 48V, but they generally fail because above around 30VDC, points-disconnection inside mechanical switches causes electrical-arcing in Earth-composition-air at sea-level-pressures, forcing you to use expensive switches made of exotic metals or sealed up with special insulating fluids inside, so 24VDC tends to stick around.
-(48V works for power-over-ethernet because it avoids the mechanical switching issues by switching electronically instead.
-48V USB-C power-delivery is likewise viable, but these mainly work out because the extra circuitry for the electronic switching is farly tiny+cheap compared to the rest of the circuitry involved in the associated devices).
+(48V works for power-over-Ethernet because it avoids the mechanical switching issues by switching electronically instead.
+48V USB-C power-delivery is likewise viable, but these mainly work out because the extra circuitry for the electronic switching is fairly tiny+cheap compared to the rest of the circuitry involved in the associated devices).
 Note we are talking about DC here.
 AC achieves reliable mechanical switching at much higher (around 10x) voltages because the current crosses zero 50/60 times a second which give the switches a low-voltage point to break contact without all that switch-damaging electrical arcing! ...
-Which also means cheap and readily-avilable 220VAC switches/relays/etc. are generally also rated to reliably switch 24VDC, another point for using DC at around 24V!
+Which also means cheap and readily-available 220VAC switches/relays/etc. are generally also rated to reliably switch 24VDC, another point for using DC at around 24V!

 So all-up, while I might be altering the exact values used, I don't - for very real-world reasons - have the latitude to stray far from what we ended up with anyway (the notable exception being to put light vehicles on the same DC voltage as heavy vehicles and industrial control, which does provide multiple benefits).